ionic-team/ionic-framework/README.md

 label.

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/ionic-team/ionic/blob/main/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-### Examples

-The [Ionic Conference App](https://github.com/ionic-team/ionic-conference-app) is a full featured Ionic app.
-It is the perfect starting point for learning and building your own app.

 ### Future Goals